nicholasdille/container-slides/160_gitlab_ci/020_variables/exercise.md

 ## Task 3: Add a CI variable in the UI

-Read the [official documentation about CI variables](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) and extends the build command to provide `main.Author`.
+Read the [official documentation about CI variables](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) and extend the build command to provide `main.Author`.

 XXX update `go.main`